danpage/uob-dissertation/README.md

   build system: the directory
   `./build`
   is used to capture all built output.

-- Targets in `Makefile` automate common tasks, e.g.,
+  The targets within `Makefile` can be used to automate common tasks, e.g.,

   - the command